Fisheries Act Section 10: National policy for allocating fish for financing purposes

 Fixed and overhead costs that are not associated with the planning, oversight, or conducting of the activity are ineligible to be recovered through a collaborative agreement.

-Keeping this in mind, and the collaborative nature of section 10, proponents will need to determine the minimum amount of fish or fishing gear / equipment that is required to cover the determined cost of the activity, and provide the Department with this amount for consideration by the Minister when making allocation decisions for that fishery.
-Having the ‘significant majority’ support by those affected by the allocation decision (as defined in section 4.2) will be required for the amount of fish or fishing gear / equipment proposed.
-The amount of fish or fishing gear / equipment allocated should be the smallest possible amount that can reasonably be expected to generate sufficient funds to securely finance the specified activity over the timeframe of the collaborative agreement.
+Keeping this and the collaborative nature of section 10 in mind, proponents will need to determine the minimum amount of fish or fishing gear/equipment that is required to cover the cost of the activity, and provide DFO with this amount for consideration by the Minister when making allocation decisions for that fishery.
+Having the ‘significant majority’ support by those affected by the allocation decision (as defined in section 4.0) will be required for the amount of fish or fishing gear/equipment proposed.
+The amount of fish or fishing gear/equipment allocated should be within the range of fair market value as considered by industry and be reasonably expected to generate sufficient funds to securely finance the specified activity over the timeframe of the collaborative agreement.
 It should consider the full revenue from selling the fish and the costs of catching and landing the fish.
-Estimated revenue and cost may be adjusted to account for uncertainty around fluctuating economic factors, such as landing prices and operational costs.
+Estimated revenue and cost may be adjusted in the collaborative agreement to account for uncertainty around fluctuating economic factors, such as landing prices and operational costs.

 In the context of TAC based fisheries, fish will typically be coming from the existing Canadian TAC, with those affected by the allocation decision being determined by whether the activity will be for the benefit of all those in the affected fishery.
 The following rules apply:

-- Subject to (b) and (c), an allocation of fish will typically be taken off the top of the Canadian TAC of the fishery associated with the project, after deducting what is required for existing Food, Social or Ceremonial (FSC) fisheries.
+- An allocation of fish will typically be taken off the top of the Canadian TAC of the fishery associated with the project, after deducting what is required for existing FSC fisheries.

 - Taking fish off the internationally set TAC can be considered with the concurrence of the responsible international body that recommends the TAC.

-- Where an activity is proposed by a sub-group of harvesters within a larger fishing area, the allocation can be taken off the sub-group’s share of the quota only (i.e. 2/3 support of the sub-group required).
+- Where an activity is proposed by a sub-group of harvesters within a larger fishing area, the allocation can be taken off the sub-group’s share of the quota only (2/3 support of the sub-group is required).

 In the context of input controlled fisheries, such as lobster, the allocation used to generate the financial support for the activity would typically come from existing effort in any given fishery.

-Where the allocation decision has the possibility of affecting established or potential Aboriginal and Treaty rights the following process will apply:
+Where the allocation decision has the possibility of affecting established or potential Indigenous or treaty rights the following process will apply:

-- The Department will maintain the honor of the Crown, and proper consultation with the affected Aboriginal groups will occur;
+- The Department will maintain the honour of the Crown, and proper consultation with the affected Indigenous groups will occur;

-The allocation of fish or fishing gear / equipment will be provided through a fishing licence.
-The actual licensing mechanism to allocate the fish or fishing gear /equipment may vary and will be determined based on the specifics of the activity, such as when the fishing activity is occurring, and current regulations in place (e.g., commercial fishing licence, section 52 of the Fishery (General) Regulations scientific licence).
+The allocation of fish or fishing gear/equipment will be provided through a fishing licence.
+The actual licensing mechanism to allocate the fish or fishing gear/equipment may vary and will be determined based on the specifics of the activity, such as when the fishing activity will occur, and current regulations in place (e.g., commercial fishing licence, section 52 of the Fishery (General) Regulations scientific licence).